-Summer’s coming (as hard as it is to believe right now) and here's a common scenario with the average homeowner: They’re at home, minding their own business, happily indulging a bowl of popcorn and watching a movie, when they notice that terrible sound; drip... drip... drip.
-They turn their head to see the household pet licking at a puddle that's slowly forming on the bathroom floor.
-Just like that, the mood changes: Worry, stress, and that “how much will this cost?” feeling.
+Summer’s coming (as hard as it is to believe right now) and here's a common scenario with the average homeowner: They’re sitting in their house, minding their own business, enjoying a bowl of popcorn and watching a movie, when suddenly he/she hears terrible sound; drip... drip... drip.
+They look over to see the household pet licking at a puddle that's slowly forming on the bathroom floor.
+Just like that, the mood changes: Anxiety, stress, and that “how much will this cost?” feeling.
 What caused the leak?; water heater, leaky toilet, shower, faucet?
 Not necessarily – the air conditioning equipment may be frozen.
 This can occur anywhere, from Hilton Head Island to Africa, regardless of summer heat.

 Why Air Conditioners Freeze

-When a central air conditioner freezes up, what actually freezes is the condenser unit's evaporator coil.
+The evaporator coil is the component of a central A/C unit that actually freezes.
 This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Hilton Head Island area home.
 Usually there are two factors why the evaporator coil may freeze:

 - Airflow restriction

-Either way, the result is that the air conditioner's evaporator coil will be unable to properly disperse the heat, and in effect 'overcools' itself.
+Either way, the outcome is that the air conditioner's evaporator coil will be unable to properly dissipate heat, and consequently 'overcools' itself.
 The impact of this super-cooling is condensation (that's water formation), and eventually ice forms from that condensation as it cools below the freezing point.
-In short, the A/C just turned into an old-school icebox.
+In short, the A/C has morphed into an old-school icebox.

 What Can You Do When Your A/C Freezes?